blockchainsllc/in3-docs/docs/api-cmd.rst

       "value": "0x3aefa89df48ed400"
      }

-Calling a function of a smart contract
+Calling a Function of a Smart Contract
 **************************************

 .. code-block:: sh